ralfw/exercises_in_programming_problem_solving/nqueen/README.md

 To give it an `Add()` function is fitting this position.
 But should the check be `IsAnyOfTheseSquaresOccupied()`?
 That would fit best the single current context where this function would be used.
 But it's also very specific.
 Rather, I think, the function should be `Unoccupied()` which returns all squares from a list which are still free.

+### NQueenProblem{}
+#### IsSafe()
+The core subproblem of the n-queen problem is checking for a square being safe.
+The main building blocks for that have been implemented: the `Board{}` and `Queens{}`.
+Now it's time to integrate them.

+This is simple, just a bit tedious for the eight thread vectors.

+### PlaceQueens()
+Placing queens in all rows of a column should be easy.
+With the functions already in place the rest is not much effort.
+It can even be tested agains a 3x3 board since no recursion is necessary.